 Not Taking Mock Exams

 Go to practice after studying a specific topic or chapter.
-Practicing solidifies knowledge and improves learning.
+Practising solidifies knowledge and improves learning.
 Practice, practice, practice is the ultimate cure for performing well on the test.
 It not only improves your preparation but also boosts your confidence.
 Try mock tests for practice; it will also give you an idea of how questions are framed and defence GK.

 Lack of a Proper Schedule